Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-overview.md

 * [**Pangolin**](https://pangolin.exchange)
 * [**Lydia Finance**](https://www.lydia.finance)

+aAVAXc is tradable in [Ankr DeFi](https://ankr.com/defi/trade/).

 ### 2. Unstaking

-From the Ankr Staking dashboard, you can choose to **Unstake** and redeem aAVAXb.
+From the Ankr Staking dashboard, you can choose to **Unstake** and redeem aAVAXb/aAVAXc.
-Wait for up to 28 days to redeem 1 aAVAXb for 1 AVAX.
+Wait for up to 28 days to redeem aAVAXb/aAVAXc for AVAX.

 :::info
 Unstaking means that aAVAXb has an **elastic supply** contributing to a **robust price stability mechanism** without relying on having large amounts of tokens in liquidity pools to ensure token price stability.